doka-guide/doka-labeler/README.md

 # Doka Labeler

-Automatically label new pull requests based on:
+Automatically label pull requests based on multiple criteria with minimal configuration:
-* files being added, deleted, renamed or modified
+* files added, deleted, renamed, or modified
 * assignees
-* front matter of your markdown files
+* front matter of markdown files
 * your custom rules

 ## Example

-Set "design review" label if a new HTML file is added to the _src_ folder:
+Set "design review" label if PR contains a new HTML file in the _src_ folder:

 ```yml
 "design review":